Pachaug River: Hopeville Pond

 Hopeville Pond is a three-mile impoundment and widening of the Pachaug River in Hopeville Pond State Park in the "lost" village of Hopeville in the town of Griswold (much of the village was flooded by the creation of Hopeville Pond by a dam built to generate electricity).
 It has a public beach, kayak/canoe boat launch as well as camping and picnic facilities.

 Other Impoundments

 Ashland Pond in the borough of Jewett City is another impoundment of the Pachaug River, one closer to the merger with the Quinebaug River.

 Glasgo Pond, Doaneville Pond and Pachaug Pond are additional impoundments of the Pachaug River in the villages of Glasgo, Doaneville and Pachaug in the town of Griswold, Connecticut.

-Sawmill Pond and Beachdale Pond are additional impoundments of the river in the town of Voluntown, Connecticut.
+Sawmill Pond, Beachdale Pond, and Still Waters Pond are additional impoundments of the river in the town of Voluntown, Connecticut.

 The source of the Pachaug River is a small "stream-like" section in Exeter, Rhode Island north of and draining into Beach Pond, a large impoundment split between Voluntown, Connecticut and Exeter, Rhode Island.